NOT SO HUMOURESQUE

-Von Baravalle does not inform his audience that these four “temperaments” are adaptations of a discredited ancient Greek concept.
-Von Baravalle avoids mentioning Anthroposophy (although he does refer to Anthroposophy’s main man, Rudolf Steiner) and he does not try to explicitly integrate the concept of temperaments into a larger Anthroposophical framework.
+Von Baravalle does not inform his audience that these four “temperaments” are adaptations of a discredited ancient Greek medical theory.
+Likewise, Von Baravalle avoids mentioning Anthroposophy (although he does refer to Anthroposophy’s main man, Rudolf Steiner), and he does not try to explicitly integrate the concept of temperaments into a larger Anthroposophical framework.
 He does not explain that, according to Steiner’s doctrines on karma and reincarnation, our situations in this life result from our actions in past lives.
-A melancholic child, for instance, may be atoning for errors committed during past lives, in which case s/he should be allowed to remain sad to work out her/his karmic needs.
+A mournful melancholic child, for instance, may be atoning for errors committed during past lives, in which case s/he should be allowed to remain sad in order that s/he may work out her/his karmic needs.
 Von Baravalle simply says that there is no point, for instance, in trying to cheer up a deeply melancholic student.
 If a teacher tries to gladden a melancholic, the child would recoil; the child's reaction would be “How could the teacher be so superficial with this talk of joy or fun?
 I can’t stand it anymore.”
 Children have their temperaments for a reason, and Waldorf teachers should respect the inborn characteristics of each student.

 The essential "tool" Waldorf teachers attempt to use for making decisions about students is clairvoyance.
 Believe it or not.
 Clairvoyance, a faculty that does not really exist.
 [See "Clairvoyance" and "The Waldorf Teacher's Consciousness".]
-Relying on such a phantom tool guarantees that Waldorf teachers very often make the wrong decisions, failing to truly comprehend their students' temperaments.
-Even if the idea of temperament as conceived by Steiner made sense, the Waldorf system would be a mess.
-But in fact, the idea of temperament as conceived by Steiner is fundamentally erroneous.
-It is an example of discarded science, an idea that once seemed credible but that has long since been supplanted by more accurate concepts.
-That is, it has been supplanted almost everywhere except in Waldorf schools, where ancient errors are often mistaken for wisdom.
+Relying on such a phantom tool guarantees that Waldorf teachers very often make the wrong decisions, failing to truly comprehend their students' personalities and needs.
+Even if the idea of temperament as employed in Waldorf schools made sense, the Waldorf system would be a mess.
+But, in fact, the idea of temperament as employed in Waldorf schools is fundamentally erroneous.
+The theory of four humours producing four temperaments is an example of discarded science, an idea that once seemed credible but that has long since been supplanted by more accurate concepts.
+That is, it has been supplanted almost everywhere except in Waldorf schools, where ancient errors are often mistaken for up-to-date wisdom.
 [See, e.g., "The Ancients".]

 Von Baravalle inadvertently reveals the impersonal and prejudicial nature of the four-temperament approach when he lists not only the psychological characteristics of each category of students, but also their physical traits, the dangers to which each category is prone, and the best educational approach to take with each category.
 I’ll summarize briefly:

 1. Cholerics are very attentive and critical.
 Most cholerics are boys.
 They may have high shoulders; they often seem bony.
 They may turn into bullies or become prey to tantrums.
-“To handle cholerics, give them challenges ...
+According to von Baravalle: “To handle cholerics, give them challenges ...
 Choleric people show themselves best in emergencies.”

 2. Sanguines are appreciative and “want to be with you.”
 They are “harmoniously built;” they do not find their bodies to be encumbrances.
 They are in danger of drifting through life unconstructively.
 “They can be handled well with the books that they make in the Waldorf schools, reflecting what is learned in diagrams."